sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/130 - mapper.md

 hidden: false
 ---

 Maps output from source fields using a case-sensitive lookup table.
 A common use case for this method is to standardize output across configs.
-For example, if you see inconsistently formatted data from different document sources ("6 month policy period" versus "6 mo. policy duration"), you can map those data to a common format using the Mapper method.
+For example, if different documents inconsistently format data ("6 month policy period" versus "6 mo. policy duration"), you can map those data to a common format using the Mapper method.
 Consistently formatted output simplifies your application logic by allowing you to ignore distinctions between document sources.

 Parameters
 ====